This blog post was updated on May 15, 2023.

 Planning to get away during a long holiday weekend can be a hassle, especially when travelers are scrambling to race against the clock to start their vacation.
 Most plan to spend Memorial Day weekend relaxing on an island or heading to an overcrowded beach.
-But, if you’re one who isn’t a fan of the beach and wants to avoid the masses, then keep reading, because we’ve rounded up a few destinations that you can visit at the very last-minute…and where you won’t have to bump elbows with too many people!
+But, if you’re not a fan of the sand and want to avoid the masses, then keep reading, because we’ve rounded up a few destinations that you can visit at the very last-minute…and where you won’t have to bump elbows with too many people!

 The city of Page is close to Lake Powell and the Glen Canyon Dam, so you’ll be able to visit all the incredible canyons while you’re here.
 We’re sure you’ve seen the incredible photos of Antelope Canyon, located just east of Page.
 But if not, it’s a world-famous slot canyon where tourists can explore the land on foot.
 The Horseshoe Bend (yes, shaped in a horseshoe) is a spectacular place with perfect views to watch the sunset.
 Lastly, touring the lake’s surrounding red rock cliffs will definitely make it a trip to remember!